United Working Families: 2019 Chicago municipal elections

 UWF did not make an endorsement in the 2019 mayoral election, but did create a digital advertisement featuring activists who critiqued candidate Lori Lightfoot for actions during her tenure as president of the Chicago Police Board.
 Lightfoot proceeded to win the election.

 The below table shows the candidates endorsed by UWF in the 2019 Chicago aldermanic election.
 All endorsed candidates who won would later join the City Council's Progressive Reform Caucus.

 2023 Chicago municipal elections

-In the 2023 Chicago mayoral election, UWF endorsed challenger Brandon Johnson, who is currently serving on the Cook County Board of Commissioners.
+In the 2023 Chicago mayoral election, UWF endorsed challenger Brandon Johnson, who previously served on the Cook County Board of Commissioners.
 Chuy García, who had received UWF's endorsement for Mayor in 2015, requested a delay in the endorsement process while he made his decision about whether to enter the race, but UWF proceeded with endorsing Johnson in September 2022, citing Garcia's unwillingness to provide a timeline for his decision.
+Johnson was ultimately elected.

 The below table shows candidates endorsed by UWF in the 2023 Chicago aldermanic election.